 Application deadlines

 The Department of Geological and Environmental Sciences has rolling admissions.
 As such, students may submit a graduate application at any time.
-However, it is highly recommended that applicants submit completed applications no later than six weeks before the semester for which they are applying.
-This allows sufficient time for your required documents to be mailed, received, processed and uploaded to your application; for the committee to review your application and reach an admission decision; for the department and university to process the decision; for you to consult with your graduate advisor and, finally, enroll in courses.
-All of this must happen ahead of semester deadlines.
-As such, applications submitted without sufficient time will be considered for the following semester.
+However, applicants must submit completed materials a minimum of six weeks before the semester in which they intend to start their program of study.
+This allows sufficient time for the required documents to be received, processed and uploaded to your application; for the committee to review your application and reach an admission decision; for the department and university to process the decision; for you to consult with your graduate advisor and, finally, enroll in courses.
+Applications submitted without sufficient processing time will be considered for the following semester.

-IMPORTANT: The department has rolling admissions.
-However, if you are applying for the M.S. in geosciences or the Ph.D. in geosciences and wish to be considered for a teaching assistantship, you must complete your application no later than Feb.
-15. For more information about teaching assistantships, how to apply or access the application form, please visit our teaching assistantships page.
+IMPORTANT: Students applying for the M.S. in geosciences or the Ph.D. in geosciences who wish to be considered for a teaching assistantship, must complete an application no later than Feb.
+15. For more information about teaching assistantships, how to apply or to access the application form, please visit our teaching assistantships page.